shaggyjr/BOB-social-media/README.md

 - CRUD Operations: The application can perform all CRUD operations, providing a flexible interface for database management.
 - Scalable Backend: Built with Node.js and Express.js, the backend can handle numerous requests efficiently.
 - Flexible Database: MongoDB provides a flexible and scalable solution for database management.
+- RESTful API: The backend implements a RESTful API, allowing for efficient communication between the client and server.
 - Under Development Frontend: The frontend, currently under development, will provide a user-friendly interface for database operations.

 ## Tools and Frameworks